-The Passport Points program helps students while attending Centenary have the opportunity to experience an approved international educational travel opportunity.
+The Passport Points program assists students in participating in an approved international educational travel opportunity.
 Each Point is redeemable for one dollar toward offsetting travel costs related to approved international educational experiences - up to 2,000 points.
-Students will be able to earn points for attending pre-approved events and programs such as cultural events and convocations.
-Only full-time undergraduate students in good standing attending Centenary for at least one academic year are eligible to redeem their points..
+Students are able to earn points for attending pre-approved events and programs such as cultural events and convocations.
+Only full-time undergraduate students in good standing attending Centenary for at least one academic year are eligible to redeem their points.